hexxt-git/hexxt/README.md

 currently a computer science major.

-I make websites and games
+I make websites, games and other stuff

-I use mainly Svelte Svelte-Kit unity python and C
+I use mainly JavaScript but i do know many other languages.

 I will be putting anything interesting i make in here.